Brian-ED/rayed-bqn/README.md

 # Rayed BQN
 Rayed BQN is a library made to write cross-platform applications using the [BQN programming language](https://mlochbaum.github.io/BQN/).
-It inter-ops with [Raylib](https://github.com/raysan5/raylib), but changes a lot of the functions to be more in-lined with BQN's syntax.
+It inter-ops with [raylib](https://github.com/raysan5/raylib) via [FFI](https://mlochbaum.github.io/BQN/spec/system.html#foreign-function-interface-ffi), but changes a lot of raylib's functions to be more in-lined with BQN's syntax.

 Breaking changes to any feature in rayed.bqn should be expected for now, as this library is very young and experimental.
 `imports/raylib-bqn/raylib.bqn` from [raylib-bqn](https://github.com/Brian-ED/raylib-bqn) contains the bindings to raylib.
 Because of [c-header-to-bqn-ffi](https://github.com/Brian-ED/c-header-to-bqn-ffi) for parsing `raylib.h`, the binding is made automatically.